Cantonese Pork Knuckles with Ginger and Vinegar

 Did I Eat This After I Gave Birth to My Kids?

 Good question!
 Bill’s mother cooked a huge pot of this for me when I had Sarah.
-However, I just couldn’t take the strong, pungent taste of the vinegar and ginger.
+But I just couldn’t take the strong, pungent taste of the vinegar and ginger.

 I’m from Shanghai, so dishes like jiu niang (酒酿, fermented rice wine) soup with poached eggs, snow fungus soup with red dates, fish tofu soup, and a soup of pig trotters and peanuts were all more pleasing to my palate.

 Long story short, I didn’t eat it!
+(Ironic, that I’m the one to bring this recipe to the masses, eh?)

-Bill’s parents and visiting relatives enjoyed it instead of me.
-With that said, I’m obviously not an expert in making this dish.
-I had to do a lot of research.
-However, when I had this bubbling on the stove, Bill instantly recognized the smell and flavor of his mother’s version from childhood.
-I’d say that’s a pretty big seal of approval.
+Yes, Bill’s parents and visiting relatives enjoyed it instead of me.
+But while I wasn’t an expert in making this dish, I did a lot of research.

+Indeed, when I had this bubbling on the stove, Bill instantly recognized the smell and flavor of his mother’s version from childhood.
+I’d say that’s a pretty big seal of approval!

 There are many recipe variations from family to family, so feel free to make adjustments to my version.